Dr. Quinn, Medicine Woman: Production notes

 The pilot episode was shot in early 1992 and aired in a two-hour television special on New Year's Day 1993.
 CBS aired a second, hour-long episode the next night in order to attract and maintain the audience's attention.
 The pilot served more as a made-for-television movie – or mini-series suggestion – which could either be developed later into a full series or remain as a stand-alone two-hour movie.
 CBS ordered the show picked up immediately for the full season.

-However, the show made some imperative casting changes.
+The show made some imperative casting changes.
 Several pilot leads and a few of the supporting cast were replaced.
-Henry Sanders was recast as Robert E. in place of Ivory Ocean as a less folksy hard-nosed working man; Orson Bean replaced Guy Boyd as a more fatherly, cynically-comical Loren Bray; and Colm Meaney was replaced by Jim Knobeloch, a much younger, attractive, and contemptuously stoic Jake Slicker.
-Likewise, Larry Sellers's character, a Cheyenne brave called Black Hawk (listed under the closing credits as such) who played an auxiliary role as one of Chief Black Kettle's aides and spoke only their language, was quietly retooled into Cloud Dancing, Sully's blood brother and a major recurring character, who, in addition to aiding Black Kettle, plays a large role in quelling the tribulations of the Cheyenne and other neighboring tribes.
+Henry Sanders was recast as Robert E. in place of Ivory Ocean as a less folksy hard-nosed working man.
+Orson Bean replaced Guy Boyd as a more fatherly, cynically-comical Loren Bray.
+Colm Meaney was replaced by Jim Knobeloch, a contemptuously stoic Jake Slicker.

+Larry Sellers's character, a Cheyenne brave called Black Hawk, listed in the closing credits as such, who played an auxiliary role as one of Chief Black Kettle's aides and spoke only their language, was quietly retooled into Cloud Dancing, Sully's blood brother and a major recurring character, who, in addition to aiding Black Kettle, plays a large role in quelling the tribulations of the Cheyenne and other neighboring tribes.
 He also acquired the ability to speak English, allowing him to act as a liaison alongside Sully.
 His character's name was never spoken on-screen during his first appearance, which can cause viewers to inadvertently re-interpret this look-alike as Cloud Dancing's first appearance before his formal debut.

 Filming

-Dr. Quinn was largely filmed at the western set on Paramount Ranch in Agoura Hills.
+Dr. Quinn was largely filmed at the Western set on Paramount Ranch in Agoura Hills.
 Fans of the show were able to visit the sets, talk to the actors, and watch episodes being shot during its six-year run.
 Since Dr. Quinn ended, the ranch has been used numerous times for other filming projects.
-Numerous buildings, including the church, Sully's homestead, the school house, and the Spring Chateau Resort, were leveled soon after the series was canceled.
+Numerous buildings, including the church, Sully's homestead, the school house, and the Spring Chateau Resort, were leveled soon after the series ended.
 However, the entire town still remained.
 Despite minor changes over the years, it was still recognizable as the Dr. Quinn set, and was a popular tourist attraction for many fans until the entire set was destroyed in the Woolsey Fire in late 2018.

-Other areas used throughout the series were the back lot at Universal Studios in Hollywood, including the New England street as the location of the Quinn family home; and the New York streets, doubling as the streets of Boston and Washington.
-The setting of Boston in the final movie was filmed in Canada, using various locations in Old Montreal.
+Other areas used throughout the series were the back lot at Universal Studios in Hollywood, including the New England street as the location of the Quinn family home, and the New York streets, doubling as the streets of Boston and Washington.
+The setting of Boston in the final movie was filmed in Canada, using locations in Old Montreal.